NethServer/nethsecurity-docs/metrics.rst

 and click :guilabel:`Open report` button from the ``Real time report`` tab.

 Netdata metrics are saved in RAM and will be reset at very machine reboot.
-If the firewall is connected to the :ref:`remote controller <controller-section>`, metrics will be stored to the controller itself and preserved across reboots.ùù
+If the firewall is connected to the :ref:`remote controller <controller-section>`, metrics will be stored to the controller itself and preserved across reboots.

 .. _alert-section: